Indignation: Actor-Observer Effect

-The actor-observer effect is when an individual ascribes personal successes as the cause of factors concerning disposition (I, the student, did well on the test because I studied hard) and personal failures as the cause of situational factors (I, the student, did poorly on the test because the test questions were very difficult).
+The actor-observer effect is when an individual ascribes personal successes as the cause of factors concerning disposition, e.g. "I, the student, did well on the test because I studied hard", and personal failures as the cause of situational factors, e.g. "I, the student, did poorly on the test because the test questions were very difficult".
 The opposite is true of when an individual is assessing the behavior of others.
-When the actor views an observer (other people) succeeding, they will believe that the success was the result of situational factors.
+When the actor views an observer, i.e. other people, succeeding, they will believe that the success was the result of situational factors.
 The classmate did well on the test because the questions were easy.
 If the actor sees the observer experience failure, the actor will say that it was because of something, usually negative, that deals with the observer's disposition.
 The classmate did poorly because he/she is lazy and did not study.

 Applications

 Indignation has been applied in many different settings.